Cultural Immersion Program Coordinator: Tate Quinones

 After you decide what you want to do, the Language Assistants and the Volunteer Coordinator will help you organize your volunteer time.
 Each semester we offer a volunteer of the term award to the ELI student who has made the greatest contribution to the Gainesville community through volunteering.
 One day each semester, the whole ELI gets together to volunteer.
 Volunteering is an experience you will never forget.
 Sign up here if you are interested in volunteering!

-The Conversation Partner Program is a popular part of the Volunteer Program.
-It is a chance for ELI students to meet one on one with an English speaker from the Gainesville community.
-At the beginning of the semester, ELI students sign up for conversation partners.
-They are then matched with a volunteer (often a UF student) who is an English speaker.
-The partners then meet for about an hour a week.
-They spend at least half of the time speaking in English.
+The Conversation Partner Program is a popular part of the ELI Volunteer Program.
+It is a chance for UF students to meet one on one with a student at the ELI.
+Volunteers are matched with interested ELI students.
+The partners then meet for about an hour a week, spending at least half of the time conversing in English.
 Sometimes the partner who speaks English is trying to learn the native language of the ELI student.
 If they are, the partners will spend about half of the time speaking in that language.
-The Conversation Partner Program is a great way to get one on one English practice and to become friends with someone from the US.
 If you would like more information about the Conversation Partner Program, please email us.